wballard/VariableSky/index.markdown

 var usersLink = VariableSky.link("http://yourserver.io/info",
 function(err, snapshot){
   //snapshot is a 'live' variable linked to the server
-  //and will start off blank, we haven't saved anything yet
+  //and will start off undefined, we haven't saved anything yet
   //this callback is fired when the server returns data
   //but this callback is fired every time this variable in
   //the sky changes